Learn FieldAgent Mobile features in less than a minute.

 Set Use Bluetooth to the desired value.

-Fetch the current camera mode and set it to .shootPhoto
+Fetch the current camera mode and set it to .shootPhoto mode if necessary.

 At this point, the configuration will stop for all Skyport cameras.